Committee on the

 Rights of the Child

-The Committee on the Rights of the Child today reviewed the initial report of Switzerland on how that country is implementing the provisions of the Optional Protocol to the Convention on the Rights of the Child on children and armed conflict.
+The Committee on the Rights of the Child today considered the second periodic report of Trinidad and Tobago on how that country is implementing the provisions of the Convention on the Rights of the Child.

-The Committee will release its formal, written concluding observations and recommendations on the initial report of Switzerland on the Optional Protocol towards the end of its three-week session which will conclude on 27 January.
+The Committee will release its formal, written concluding observations and recommendations on the report of Trinidad and Tobago towards the end of its three-week session which will conclude on 27 January.

-As one of the 192 States parties to the Convention, Switzerland is obliged to present periodic reports to the Committee on its efforts to comply with the provisions of the treaty.
-The delegation was on hand during the meeting to present the report and to answer questions raised by Committee Experts.
+As one of the 192 States parties to the Convention, Trinidad and Tobago is obliged to present periodic reports to the Committee on its efforts to comply with the provisions of the treaty.
+The delegation was on hand during the day to present the report and answer questions raised by Committee Experts.

 Presentation of Report